RodrigoBernardino/DynamicLinqRepository/README.md

 { }
 ```

-Create a new class that most inherit from EntityCounter<TEntity, YourDbContext> and also from the interface that you have just created.
+Create a new class that must inherit from EntityCounter<TEntity, YourDbContext> and also from the interface that you have just created.
 ```C#
 public class EntityCounter<TEntity> : EntityCounter<TEntity, RepositoryContext>, IEntityCounter<TEntity>
   where TEntity : class, IIdentifiableEntity, new()